Southern District of New York

 Other Potential Issues with EminiFX User Claims

 Liens on Claims: There may be some cases in which a third party is able to place a legal lien on a claim.
-The Receiver will post a form on the website for anyone placing a lien to submit, along with any necessary documentation.
-There will likely be a processing fee to submit a lien, as well as a charge on any distribution itself.
+The Receiver has posted a form HERE for anyone placing a lien to submit, along with any necessary documentation.
+There is a $250 processing fee to submit a lien, as well as a charge on any distribution itself.
 Affected claimants will be given notice of any such lien and an opportunity to respond.

 Deceased Claimants: There will unfortunately be some cases in which claimants pass away at any point in the claims and distribution process.
-The Receiver will post a form on the website for the deceased’s representatives to submit to transfer the claim to the deceased’s estate, along with any necessary documentation.
+The Receiver has posted a form HERE for the deceased’s representatives to submit to transfer the claim to the deceased’s estate, along with any necessary documentation.
 The Receiver and his team will work with affected representatives on any documentation or other issues to the extent possible.

 Review Holds: There may be some limited instances in which an account is held for further review, typically because the account is either that of an EminiFX insider, or the holder of the account also has a net winner account.
 The Receiver may request consolidation, subordination, or other type of litigation-related offset.
 All such review holds will expire on June 30, 2025, unless the Receiver has made a demand or initiated a process with the Court.
 In general, the Receiver expects to reach out to any affected user to attempt to resolve the hold, if possible.